BabbleSim/ext_NRF52_hw_models/docs/README.md

 See the [nrfx/hal/README.md](../src/nrfx/hal/README.md) for more details.

+`NATIVE_SIM_PATH` must point to the folder where the native simulator has been cloned.

 These models can be used directly with
 [Zephyr's nrf52_bsim target](https://docs.zephyrproject.org/latest/boards/posix/nrf52_bsim/doc/index.html).
+In that case, the Zephyr's versions of the nrfx HAL and the native simulator will be used by default.

 The NRF_RADIO peripheral model uses [BabbleSim](http://babblesim.github.io)
 for the radio environment simulation.